sebbacon/respire/views/index.md

-Our mission is to improve the care and outcomes of people with respiratory disease through evidence-based, high quality education.

-Respiratory Matters was founded in 2011, and has already provided training and education to hundreds of health care professionals in the UK.
+Respiratory Matters provides training and education to hundreds of health care professionals in the UK every year.

 Our mission is to improve the care and outcomes of people with respiratory disease through  evidence-based, practical, high quality education.